c3rb3ru5d3d53c/binlex/docs/lir.md

 unsupported or architecture-specific cases without inventing false precision.

-Use `Partial` for intrinsic-backed placeholders when the intrinsic is carrying architectural detail that is not yet modeled directly in the semantics IR.
+Use `Partial` for intrinsic-backed placeholders when the intrinsic is carrying architectural detail that is not yet modeled directly in the lir IR.

 ## Rust Usage

-Import the semantics types from `binlex::ir::lir`:
+Import the lir types from `binlex::ir::lir`:

 ```rust
 use binlex::ir::lir::{